awesomerank/awesomerank.github.io/lists/unixorn/awesome-zsh-plugins.md

 * [mac-packaging ★1 ⏳2Y](https://github.com/Temikus/mac-packaging) - A set of common functions used for enterprise Mac packaging with Munki.
 * [macos-zsh-plugin](https://github.com/joow/macos-zsh-plugin) - A zsh plugin for macOS.
 * [mage2docker ★4](https://github.com/lukaszolszewski/mage2docker) - Makes it easy to work with Docker and Magento 2.
 Speeds up and simplifies common commands like clean cache, setup upgrade, compile di and much more in Magento 2 on containers.
+* [manydots-magic ★21](https://github.com/knu/zsh-manydots-magic) - A zle tweak for emulating `...'==`../..' etc.
 * [markjump ★0](https://github.com/zakariaGatter/MarkGate) - Allows you to mark directories so you can jump directly to them.
+* [maven-plugin ★0 ⏳2Y](https://github.com/KyleChamberlin/zsh_maven_plugin) - A fork of the oh-my-zsh maven plugin.
+* [mercurial ★1](https://github.com/hcgraf/zsh-mercurial) - Extracted from oh-my-zsh so you can use it without oh-my-zsh.
 * [mfunc ★3 ⏳2Y](https://github.com/hlohm/mfunc) - Allows you to define persistent functions on-the-fly, without the need to add them to your config files.
 These functions are permanently available until you delete them.
 * [monorepo-plugin ★0](https://github.com/zilongqiu/monorepo-zsh-plugin) - ZSH plugin for monorepo management.
+* [morpho ★7](https://github.com/psprint/zsh-morpho) - Terminal screen savers written in pure ZSH, and also screen saver framework.
 * [mylocation ★4](https://github.com/KasperChristensen/mylocation) - A plugin to show your current location based on your IP address.
 * [mysql-colorize](https://github.com/horosgrisa/mysql-colorize) - Colors for mysql tables.
 * [mysql.plugin.zsh ★9 ⏳2Y](https://github.com/voronkovich/mysql.plugin.zsh) - Adds some functions for dealing with mysql.
+* [navigation-tools ★148](https://github.com/psprint/zsh-navigation-tools) - Adds `htop`-like `kill`, directory bookmarks browser, multi-word incremental history searcher and more.
 * [nice-exit-code ★16 ⏳3Y](https://github.com/bric3/nice-exit-code) - Maps exit status code to human readable string.
 * [node.plugin.zsh ★6 ⏳2Y](https://github.com/srijanshetty/node.plugin.zsh) - Srijan Shetty's nodejs plugin for zsh with caching of nvm completions and autoloading of nvm if present.
 * [nodenv.plugin.zsh ★0](https://github.com/jsahlen/nodenv.plugin.zsh) - Auto-load nodenv and its completions into the shell.
 * [nohup ★0](https://github.com/micrenda/zsh-nohup) - Add `nohup` to the current command pressing `Ctrl-H`.
 * [noreallyjustfuckingstopalready ★266 ⏳1Y](https://github.com/eventi/noreallyjustfuckingstopalready) - macOS users know the pain of trying to figure out what command actually flushes the DNS cache on their version of macOS, and this plugin makes that annoyance go away.
+* [notify ★202](https://github.com/marzocchi/zsh-notify) - A plugin for the Z shell (on macOS and Linux) that posts desktop notifications when a command terminates with a non-zero exit status or when it took more than 30 seconds to complete, if the terminal application is in the background (or the command's terminal tab is inactive).
 * [nvm-auto-use ★4 ⏳1Y](https://github.com/tomsquest/nvm-auto-use.zsh) - calls `nvm use` automatically whenever you enter a directory that contains an `.nvmrc` file with a string telling nvm which node to use.
 * [nvm-auto ★14 ⏳1Y](https://github.com/dijitalmunky/nvm-auto) - Aims to alleviate needing to type `nvm use` as much as possible, especially if you often switch between versions of node.js and use `.nvmrc` files in your project to manage what version of node your project needs.
+* [nvm ★315](https://github.com/lukechilds/zsh-nvm) - ZSH plugin for installing, updating and loading nvm.
 * [open-create-projects ★0](https://github.com/marcossegovia/open-create-projects) - Open/Create projects in Jetbrains.
+* [open-pr ★28](https://github.com/caarlos0/zsh-open-pr) - A ZSH plugin to open pull requests from command line.
 * [opera-git-plugin ★0](https://github.com/aswitalski/oh-my-zsh-opera-git-plugin) - Git aliases.
 * [operator ★0](https://github.com/nivv/operator-theme) - Clean and simple theme, works best with Menlo for Powerline.
 * [opp.zsh ★223 ⏳2Y](https://github.com/hchbaw/opp.zsh) - Vim's text-objects-ish for zsh.
+* [opt-path ★3 ⏳2Y](https://github.com/jreese/zsh-opt-path) - Automatically add `~/opt` subpaths to your `$PATH`.
 * [osx-dev-zsh-plugin ★7 ⏳1Y](https://github.com/marshallmick007/osx-dev-zsh-plugin) - This plugin adds some commands for maintaining various server programs on my macOS install.
+* [osx ★8 ⏳1Y](https://github.com/mwilliammyers/plugin-osx) - Add some common macOS related aliases and functions.
 * [paci ★0](https://github.com/iloginow/zsh-paci) - Plugin for archlinux package managers
 * [pantheon-terminal-notify-zsh-plugin ★9 ⏳2Y](https://github.com/deyvisonrocha/pantheon-terminal-notify-zsh-plugin) - Background notifications for long running commands.
 Supports Elementary OS Freya.
 * [pctl ★5](https://github.com/ytet5uy4/pctl) - Toggle the environment variables for proxying.
+* [peco-history ★16](https://github.com/jimeh/zsh-peco-history) - Search shell history with Peco when pressing ctrl+r.
+* [pg](https://github.com/caarlos0/zsh-pg) - Adds utility functions to work with PosgreSQL.
 * [phpcs.plugin.zsh](https://github.com/voronkovich/phpcs.plugin.zsh) - Plugin for [PHP code sniffer ★3973](https://github.com/squizlabs/PHP_CodeSniffer).
 * [phpunit.plugin.zsh ★1](https://github.com/voronkovich/phpunit.plugin.zsh) - Plugin for [PHPUnit](https://phpunit.de/).
 * [pip-app ★24](https://github.com/sharat87/pip-app) - Makes it easy to install python applications into distinct virtualenvs so they don't conflict with any other python requirements on your system.
+* [plugin-ibtool ★0 ⏳4Y](https://github.com/RudthMael/zsh-plugin-ibtool) - Adds ibtool shortcuts to generate localized XIB files.
+* [plugin-rails ★3 ⏳2Y](https://github.com/paraqles/zsh-plugin-rails) - ZSH plugin for Rails.
+* [plugin-vscode ★6 ⏳1Y](https://github.com/wuotr/zsh-plugin-vscode) - Plugin for Visual Studio Code, a text editor for macOS, Windows, and Linux.
 * [plugin](https://github.com/hellodarren/plugin) - Creates custom oh-my-zsh plugins from a boilerplate template.
 Very oh-my-zsh centric, the generated plugins will need editing to work with other frameworks.
 * [pretty-time-zsh ★31](https://github.com/sindresorhus/pretty-time-zsh) - Convert seconds to a human readable string: 165392 → 1d 21h 56m 32s.
 * [project.plugin.zsh ★0](https://github.com/voronkovich/project.plugin.zsh) - Plugin for managing projects.